krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 }
 ```

-## Towards a Constraint Propagation Queue
+## Implementing a Constraint Propagation Queue

-This works fine for handling any cells that were resolved by the edge clue constraints, but what if propagating constraints from a resolved cell results in new resolved cells--that is, cells with only only one value not crossed off--such that we would want to in turn propagate constraints from these cells?
+This works fine for handling any cells that were resolved by the edge clue constraints.
+But what if propagating constraints from a resolved cell results in new resolved cells--that is, cells with only only one value not crossed off--such that we would want to propagate constraints from these cells, in turn?

 We could just call `propagateConstraints` repeatedly until we notice that nothing changes from one iteration to the next, checking every cell each time for for `cell.size === 1`.
 But this is a lot of extra work as most cells won't have changed.
 Instead, let's check constraint list size right after modifying a cell in `propagateFromResolvedCell`, which ensures we only check cells that have changed.

-When we find that a cell which has just changed has size 1, how should we initiate constraint propagation for it?
-We could recursively call `propagateFromResolvedCell`, but this could in some circumstances lead to code that's very difficult to step through, as our algorithm "chases" changes around the board.
+When we find that a cell which has just changed has `.size === 1`, how should we kick off constraint propagation?
+We could recursively call `propagateFromResolvedCell`, but this could in some circumstances lead to code that's very difficult to step through, as our algorithm "chases" changes around the board, initiating new rounds of constraint propagation before resolving the previous round.
 It will be easier to reason about a "breadth first" approach in which each propagation operation finishes before the next starts.
-To do this, let's add a `queue` key to our state which holds an array and set up propagateConstraints to use this queue.
+To do this, let's add a `queue` key to our state which holds an array and set up `propagateConstraints` to use this queue.
 Inside `propagateFromResolvedCell`:

 ```js
 crossIndices.forEach(crossIndex => {